 Binary search trees (BST) are variants of binary trees.
-They share most of the same characteristics of binary trees, except that leaves to the left of the node are less than the node’s value, and leaves to the right are greater than the node’s value.
+They share the same characteristics of binary trees, except that they have an additional property.
+For a given node , all nodes in the left subtree have keys less than , and all nodes in the right subtree have keys greater than .

 More complicated complexity